cychiatry/cychiatry.github.io/index.md

 [Institution Webpage](https://www.ualberta.ca/medicine/about/people/bo-cao)

 Trained in mathematics (BSc), psychology (MSc), computational neuroscience (PhD), neuroimaging and psychiatry (postdoc), I have a strong passion for understanding the fundamental mechanisms of how the brain works and how to cure the brain when the mechanisms are disturbed.
-I am always seeking young talents to work with as graduate students (Masters and PhD) and postdoctoral fellows.
+As the Canada Research Chair in Computational Psychiatry (Tier 2), I am always seeking young talents to work with as graduate students (Masters and PhD) and postdoctoral fellows, who are interested in data-driven research in mental health using multimodal neuroimaging, genetic, cognition, electronic health and administrative data.
 Please feel free to contact me if you are interested in joining our interdisciplinary group or collaborations.

 **My main research interests are**